-Watch Jeff explain how to create an idea space here.
+Watch Jeff explain how to make time for your biggest ideas here.

 A worldview is more than a type or a style.
 It’s a collection of deeply held beliefs about how we interpret and experience the world.
 A dominant worldview is a comprehensive conception of the world from a specific standpoint.
 We derive these views from our personal experiences as well as the cultures in which we are socialized, for we are neither self-contained nor self-created.
 We exist as part of a larger community and system.
 Our dominant worldview may change over time as we experience new situations and become more self-aware of our own inclinations.